 “Don’t Hurt me!” she cries out before I have even started to do the initial brush through of her hair.
 This is going to be a long night.

 After preparing her hair by first brushing it, then lathering her head in conditioner, I pull the lice com through and on my first dip into the clean water in the small bowl I see four live little bugs struggling for their life.
 I am simultaneously grossed out and deeply satisfied.
-My desire to conquer has been awoken and I’ve got plenty of ammunition and a lifetime of bottled up anger.
-The lice have become representative of powerlessness, frustrations, the cruelty of time and not having enough of it, and everything else that has brought me angst, pain, and grief over the summer.
+My desire to conquer has been awoken and I’ve got plenty of ammunition and a lifetime of bottled up anger, hate, and rage.
+The lice have become representative of powerlessness, frustrations, the cruelty of time and not having enough of it, loss, cancer misdiagnosis, loss of my parents, and everything else that has brought me angst, pain, and grief over the summer.
 With each pull through and seeing these little being destroyed I become more committed.

 The eradication of these blood suckers could not be done in one night.
 After combing through her head thoroughly, it was clear this was going to be an ongoing job.
 I brushed through my own hair, and after not finding any eggs or bugs, we tucked ourselves in to bed and slept a long deep sleep.